 High cost and a lack of knowledge were key difficulties that surveyed online and offline MSMEs reported facing in using digital tools.
-More specifically, high cost was the most frequently cited difficulty among surveyed online MSMEs (11 percent) followed closely by lack of knowledge (10 percent) for surveyed online MSMEs.
-Similarly, 20 percent of surveyed offline MSMEs reported that high cost was a difficulty their business faced in using digital tools, and 13 percent reported the same about a lack of knowledge-the most frequently reported responses among offline MSMEs.
+More specifically, high cost was the most frequently cited difficulty their business faced in using digital tools among surveyed online MSMEs (11 percent) followed closely by lack of knowledge (10 percent) for surveyed online MSMEs.
+Similarly, 20 percent of surveyed offline MSMEs reported that high cost was a difficulty their business faced in using digital tools, and 13 percent reported the same about a lack of knowledge - the most frequently reported responses among offline MSMEs.
 However, these findings about high cost do not necessarily align with external research.
-For example, Brazil ranked 12th out of 72 countries on the Alliance for Affordable Internet's Affordability Drivers' Index in 2020.21 International Telecommunications Union (ITU) data from 2020 also showed that data-only mobile broadband prices as a percentage of adjusted per capita income were an average of 1.43 percent in Brazil,22 with 2.51 percent average for fixed broadband,23 lower than for neighboring countries like Colombia and Peru.
+For example, Brazil ranked 12th out of 72 countries on the Alliance for Affordable Internet's Affordability Drivers' Index in 2020.21 International Telecommunications Union (ITU) data from 2020 also showed that data-only mobile broadband prices as a percentage of adjusted per capita income were an average of 1.43 percent in Brazil, 22 with 2.51 percent average for fixed broadband, lower than for neighboring countries like Colombia and Peru.
 However, the cost of devices or of genuine software could have factored into surveyed MSMEs' responses to this survey question.
-Regardless, the findings about needing more knowledge do reflect other literatureaccording to ITU data, 20 percent of individuals in Brazil possess basic ICT skills, 11 percent possess standard skills, and just three percent possess advanced skills.24 Similar responses between surveyed online and offline MSMEs suggest that investments by public, private, and development sector stakeholders in tackling areas of common difficulty for both online and offline MSMEs can have compounding positive effects.
+Regardless, the findings about needing more knowledge do reflect other literature according to ITU data, 20 percent of individuals in Brazil possess basic ICT skills, 11 percent possess standard skills, and just three percent possess advanced skills.
+Similar responses between surveyed online and offline

+MSMEs suggest that investments by public, private, and development sector stakeholders in tackling areas of common difficulty for both online and offline MSMEs can have compounding positive effects.
 For example, investments in reducing costs associated with digital tool usage have the potential to both bring more offline MSMEs online, while also expanding digital tool usage by online MSMEs.

 Survey results showed that surveyed online and offline MSMEs were interested in learning more about digital tools, specifically for their customer-facing work.
 When asked about specific topics of interest in learning more about using digital tools, the most frequently reported response among surveyed online MSMEs was finding new customers (47 percent).
-Similarly, 29 percent of surveyed offline MSMEs reported that they were interested in learning more about using digital tools to find new customers-the most frequently cited answer option among surveyed offline MSMEs.
-These survey results indicated that surveyed MSMEs in Brazil were open to learning about the benefits of digital tools and already understand the value-add to their businesses, especially among surveyed online MSMEs.
-It is therefore important to work directly with MSMEs to build their digital literacy and specific skills in their areas of interest-such as finding new customers- to quickly demonstrate how digital tools can help them efficiently run their businesses and manage their operations.
+Similarly, 29 percent of surveyed offline MSMEs reported that they were interested in learning more about using digital tools to find new customers - the most frequently cited answer option among surveyed offline MSMEs.
+It is therefore important to work directly with MSMEs to build their digital literacy and specific skills in their areas of interest - such as finding new customers - to quickly demonstrate how digital tools can help them efficiently run their business and manage their operations.